 Camping in a puddle is generally not a good idea.
-Better look for a small hill or a slightly sloping place where water cannot stand or run off.
+You better look for a small hill or a slightly sloping place where water cannot stand or run off.

 You should also re-impregnate your tent after every major tour.
 This way, the rain rolls off better on the next trip, and the fabric doesn’t even become soaked with water.

 The water column is not everything when it comes to choosing a waterproof tent.
-On the contrary: If the trekking or camping tent is to be really “tight”, several factors play a role.
+On the contrary: If the backpacking or camping tent is to be really tight, several factors play a role.